rebumatadele/Todo-list-typescript/README.md

 - **Form**: Allows the user to input the task title, details, and start date.
 - **Add Task Button**: Adds the task to the list.
 - **Task List**: Displays a message prompting the user to add tasks.
-- **Task Info**: Shows the count of completed and pending tasks, which are initially zero.
-- **Footer**: Contains the author's name and social media icons.

 ### Adding a Task